rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 ---
 # Lesson 3: Updating with ConfigMaps

 Usually a website's style is configured through a `.css` file, rather than environmental variables.

-Look ConfigMap either through the Minikube Dashboard or with:
+Look  at the ConfigMap either through the Minikube Dashboard or with:
 `kubectl describe configmap style-kubechaos`
 There is a definition of a css file :